-- DisplayPort – a digital video and data connection that perhaps exceeds HDMI in overall capability (it can be used for things other than audio and video), but isn’t nearly as ubiquitous.
-HDMI/Displayport converters do exist if one side of your intended connection supports HDMI.
+- DisplayPort is a digital video and data connection that perhaps exceeds HDMI in overall capability (we can use it for things other than audio and video, like connecting other peripherals such as external drives), but isn’t nearly as ubiquitous.
+HDMI/Displayport converters work if one side of your intended connection supports HDMI.

-- VGA – (Video Graphics Array) is an old analog interface that you might recall from older computers and computer monitors.
+- VGA (Video Graphics Array) is an old analog interface you might recall from older computers and computer monitors.

-- Component video – an analog interface that uses separate connections for each of the primary colors of red, green, and blue.
+- Component video is an analog interface that uses separate connections for each of the primary colors: red, green, and blue.

 There are often conversions between the various alternative connections as well.
-While DisplayPort to HDMI might be a simple cable, other conversions may require an actual device of some sort to perform the signal conversion.
-You’ll generally get better results if you can avoid this type of conversion.
+While DisplayPort to HDMI might be a simple cable, other conversions may require a device of some sort to perform the signal conversion.
+You’ll get better results if you can avoid conversion.

 Resolution is the number of pixels or dots displayed on a computer screen.
 It’s measured as a count of the number of pixels across (horizontal) by the number down (vertical).

-Computers and computer screens can be often be set to a wide variety of different resolutions, depending on the graphics hardware used.
-TelevisionS, on the other hand, have a fairly fixed set of resolutions1:
+Computers and computer screens can be set to a wide variety of different resolutions, depending on the graphics hardware used.
+Televisions, on the other hand, have a fairly fixed set of resolutions:1

 - SD: Standard Definition, 640 × 480.